Binstead

 Binstead is a village in the civil parish of Ryde, on the Isle of Wight, England.
 It is located in the northeast part of the Island, 1 + 1/2 miles west of Ryde on the main road A3054 between Ryde and Newport.
-In the 2011 Census Binstead had been incorporated within Ryde whilst still retaining its electoral ward, Binsted and Fishbourne.
+In the 2011 Census Binstead had been incorporated within Ryde whilst still retaining its electoral ward, Binstead and Fishbourne.

+Name

+The name means 'the place where beans are grown', from Old English bēan and stede.
+Binsted, Hampshire and Binstead, West Sussex have the same origin.

 Amenities

-The village has a post office/general store as its sole remaining store; until the end of February 2009 when it was removed, it also had a phone box outside.
+The village has a post office and general store as its sole remaining store; until the end of February 2009 when it was removed, it also had a phone box outside.
 There was also a second shop located opposite the Post Office until sometime in the 2000s, but it is now a residential dwelling.

 Binstead has a primary school, two recreational fields, access to a public common (Dame Anthony's Common) and beach (Player's Beach).

 Brickfields, a small horse riding centre, was located off Newnham Road to the south of Binstead but it closed in 2013.

-The local pub is "The Binstead Arms",previously named "The Fleming Arms", located on Binstead Road.
+The local pub is "The Binstead Arms", previously named "The Fleming Arms", located on Binstead Road.

 Southern Vectis bus route 9 serves the main road every 10 minutes in the daytime between Ryde and Newport.
 Route 4 links the town with East Cowes and local route 37 covers other areas linking to Ryde.